MBBS IN INDIA

 Course Duration

-The typical duration of an MBBS course is 5 to 6 years, which includes:
+The typical duration of an MBBS course is 5.5 , which includes:

 • 4.5 years of academic education covering pre-clinical, para-clinical, and clinical subjects.